buff0k/indigo-docker/README.md

 The Creation of the App Image Works, but it doesn't act as expected (Port Mapping?
 WORKDIR?)

-Testing change to seperate Nginx Image
+Testing change to seperate Nginx Image?

+Set Locale in App Image?

 ## Shoutout